Grocery Shopping 101: Your Guide to the Deli CounterArticle posted in: Nutrisystem

 Fresh-sliced vs. pre-packaged: When the waiting line at the deli is long, you may be tempted to simply pick up cold cuts and cheese that come to the store already sliced and packaged.
 But be aware that these items often contain even more salt and lots of preservatives to help them stay fresh after they’re purchased.
 Skip the pre-packaged and instead look for the kiosk, now found in many stores, where you can place your deli order while you do the rest of your grocery shopping.

+Is deli meat healthy?
+What is the healthiest sandwich meat?
 The best meat choices are those that are the least processed, with turkey and chicken breast topping the list.
 They are lower in calories and saturated fats than other kinds of meat.
 Be aware that “honey-roasted” varieties may come with extra sugar and calories, while seasoned flavors such as “Southwest” or “Cajun” style often have more sodium than the standard.

 Sliced roast beef and roast pork are minimally processed and have more protein than poultry, but also more calories and fat.
 Ham and other cured meats are loaded with protein, but they are typically high in sodium as well as fats.
 Smoked ham tends to have more sodium than boiled or baked varieties.
 Ask for uncured ham (where available) or the low-sodium option.
 And as with turkey, beware of “honey” in the name, which can indicate added sugars.

 TO BE LIMITED

 Processed meats, such as bologna, salami and the like, come with more calories, fats and sodium than other kinds of cold cuts.
 Depending on the variety, they may also have flavorings, fillers and other kinds of additives that increase calories without providing more nutrients.
 If that’s not reason enough to avoid these items, consider that a study by the World Health Organization has linked consumption of processed meats to an increased risk of cancer.